Association of School and College Leaders

-The Association of School and College Leaders (ASCL), formerly the Secondary Heads Association (SHA), is a UK professional association for leaders of schools and colleges.
+The Association of School and College Leaders (ASCL), formerly the Secondary Heads Association (SHA), is a UK professional association and trade union for leaders of schools and colleges.

 History

 The Association of Head Mistresses (AHM) was founded in 1874.
 The Headmasters' Association (HMA) was founded in 1890.
 The Secondary Heads Association was formed in 1977 by the amalgamation of these two organisations.
-In 1983, deputy heads were allowed to join with other senior teaching staff following in the early 1990s and business managers in 2005.
+In 1983, deputy heads were allowed to join, with other senior teaching staff following in the early 1990s and business managers in 2005.
 By 2005, two-thirds of the membership were not heads but other senior staff, and the association also had a membership in the college sector, so the name was changed in January 2006 to the current name.

 Membership

 The ASCL's membership is formed of headteachers, principals, deputy heads, vice-principals, assistant heads, assistant principals, business managers and other senior post holders in schools and colleges.
 There are also some members in other education posts of similar seniority.
 ASCL has accepted members from primary schools since July 2015.
 It has members in every type of school including community, foundation, trust, academy, voluntary, independent, grammar, comprehensive, and special schools, and also in FE and sixth form colleges both maintained and independent.
 It has at least one member from virtually all such schools and colleges, in the great majority including the headteacher or principal.
 Members in Wales and Northern Ireland are represented by ASCL Cymru and ASCL Northern Ireland respectively, and ASCL is affiliated to School Leaders Scotland (SLS).